Tackling deforestation represents a key opportunity for the financial sector to advance toward net zero, reduce risk, and boost resilience.

-Over 30 financial institutions with more than (US) $8.7 trillion in assets under management are committed to work on eliminating agricultural commodity-driven deforestation risks in their investment and lending portfolios by 2025.
-To read the commitment letter, please click here.
+Launched at COP26, Finance Sector Deforestation Action (FSDA) brings together 36 financial institutions with more than (US) $8 trillion in assets under management who are working toward eliminating agricultural commodity-driven deforestation risks (from cattle, soy, palm oil, pulp, and paper) in their investment and lending portfolios by 2025.
+To read the commitment letter signed by these financial institutions, please click here.

 The signatory financial institutions commit to use best efforts to tackle commodity-driven deforestation impacts in their investment and lending portfolios by 2025.
 The commitment is focused on addressing agricultural commodities that are responsible for the lion’s share of deforestation impacts: beef, soy, palm oil, pulp & paper.
 Their stated intention is to reduce deforestation-related risks while supporting the transition to a sustainable agricultural sector.

 The signatory organisations will individually create organisational plans, milestones, and incentives to meet the proposed timelines, aligned with a Paris Agreement-compliant 1.5°C pathway.